 Planning for emergencies as a family is a great way to prepare for the unexpected.
 You can make a plan to stockpile food and purchase emergency equipment like lanterns, batteries, and water.
 Choose a place to keep your emergency supplies and work together to fill it and keep it organized.
-Have kids add personalized touches to the kit by contributing paper and crayons, books, or cards to keep everyone busy should you have to hunker down for an extended time.
+Kids can add their personalized touches to the kit by adding paper and crayons, books, or cards to keep everyone busy should you have to hunker down for an extended time.

 Clean and Organize the Most-Used Shared Family Space

 Every family has that one room that looks like a disaster every day because it gets used by everyone 24-7.
 Set a date and time to work together on clearing out anything that doesn't need to be in that room.
 Share ideas on how the room could be better organized to keep it cleaner in the future.
 Use bins, baskets, blanket ladders, or anything else that might hide the clutter.